 1. Improves Digestion

-With a new baby can come a wide variety of gastrointestinal issues or allergies that can affect the tummy, which can result in a very unhappy and uncomfortable little one.
-With the added issue of stress that goes with this discomfort, pain, bloating and gas can surface, and providing relaxation methods such as a massage can make a huge difference.
+A new baby can come with a wide variety of gastrointestinal issues or allergies that can affect the tummy, resulting in a miserable and uncomfortable little one.
+With the added stress that goes with this discomfort, pain, bloating, and gas can surface, and providing relaxation methods such as a massage can make a huge difference.

 Regular massages of infants and young children can lessen gastric upset, leading to less tense muscles and nerves in the massaged area.
 This can promote great digestion and lessen the pain felt due to blockages or discomfort and pain.
-More information on techniques can be found here
+You can find more information on techniques here.

 2. Calmer Baby

 Adults and children alike both benefit from the techniques of a massage.
-We feel the stress in our bodies and that stress is alleviated when we are soothed by various techniques.
-Providing a Shantala massage for your baby takes very little preparation and aside from waiting at least 45 minutes after feeing, you can do this any time of the day.
+We feel the stress in our bodies, and that stress is alleviated when various techniques soothe us.
+Providing a Shantala massage for your baby takes very little preparation, and aside from waiting at least 45 minutes after feeding, you can do this any time of the day.
 Mornings and evenings work really well when inviting your baby into a brand new day or preparing them for a sound sleep.

 3. Improves Circulation

 The Shantala massage is great for improving circulation.
-If circulation is poor, pain, tension, and tightness is likely to increase and massages are effective in maintaining good flow and improved conditions within the body, yes, even in babies!
+If circulation is poor, pain, tension, and tightness are likely to increase, and massages effectively maintain good flow and improved conditions within the body, yes, even in babies!

 4. Promotes Well Being

-It is worth noting that not only it is healthy for your baby, but also you.
-As a new parent, it can be daunting to think that you are responsible for aspects of your child’s’ emotional and physical development but when you find something as beneficial as a massage, on a regular basis, you too can take away some precious advantages of regular relaxation time.
+It is worth noting that not only is it healthy for your baby, but also for you.
+As a new parent, it can be daunting to think that you are responsible for aspects of your child’s emotional and physical development.
+Still, when you find something as beneficial as a massage regularly, you too can take away some precious advantages of regular relaxation time.